 Donating a conservation easement is a noble gift for the community and the future.
 Each conservation easement is unique in its contribution to a healthy, economically vibrant, Virginia landscape.
 Once a landowner has decided to explore donating an easement, it just takes a call to Land Trust of Virginia to get started.

-The Land Trust of Virginia has criteria for accepting land conservation easements based upon federal, state and local guidelines which require that easement property have “significant” conservation values of forests, wetlands, waterways, endangered species habitat, historic sites, battlefields, important farmland and scenic areas.
+The Land Trust of Virginia has criteria for accepting land conservation easements based upon federal, state and local guidelines which require that each easement property has some “significant” conservation value of forests, wetlands, waterways, endangered species habitat, historic sites, battlefields, important farmland and/or scenic areas.

 At the invitation of a landowner, LTV will evaluate a property to determine whether it meets these criteria.
-We work with landowners to tailor the easement to meet future needs while protecting.
+Then, we work with landowners to tailor the easement to meet their future needs while protecting the natural resources.
 For example, an easement may cover portions of a property, an entire parcel, or allow an additional residence or agricultural building(s).

 The benefits of conservation easements are substantial.
 Loving the land and the sense of place it provides inspires many to make this donation, they want to protect what they love.
 In addition, the landowner is often entitled to significant tax benefits, which may include: